devanlai/dap42/README.md

     0x1209, 0xDA42, 64, 1, 0, 0, 0, "", 0x0000, -1

+Please note: in the most recent version of MCUXpresso, `probetable.csv` no longer exists and does not support custom CMSIS-DAP probes.

 ### USB-serial
 #### Windows
 On Windows 10, the serial port works without requiring additional configuration.